Robinyo/serendipity/docs/developer.md

 docker container stop flowable
 ```

-**Note:** During development we can use the [proxying](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md) support in webpack's dev server to highjack certain URIs and send them to a backend server:
+During **development** we can use the [proxying](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md) support in webpack's dev server to highjack certain URIs and send them to a backend server:

 ```
 ng serve --proxy-config=proxy.conf.json